tigrannajaryan/rfcs/text/0000-opentelemetry-protocol.md

 This specification defines how OTLP is implemented over [gRPC](https://grpc.io/) and specifies corresponding [Protocol Buffers](https://developers.google.com/protocol-buffers/docs/overview) schema.
 Future extensions to OTLP may define implementations over other transports.
 For details of gRPC service definition see section [gRPC Transport](#grpc-transport).

 OTLP is a request/response style protocols: the clients send requests, the server replies with corresponding responses.
-There are 2 supported requests and response types: `Hello` and `Export`.
+This document defines one requests and response type: `Export`.

-### Hello Handshake

-The message exchange between the client and server SHOULD start by the client initiating the underlying transport and sending `Hello` request.
-The server replies with `Hello` response. `Hello` request and response have no payload in this version of OTLP.
-They are intended to be extended in the future with a payload that describes client's and server's extended capabilities when such new capabilities are added to the protocol.
-The initial exchange of `Hello` messages is a handshake that allows client and server to discover each other's capabilities in a backwards compatible manner (see more about how future versions of the protocol will ensure interoperability in a separate section below).

-The client MAY choose to avoid sending `Hello` request and proceed to sending `Export` requests immediately after the transport is established (see the next section for `Export` description).
-From the server's perspective this behavior should be equivalent to a successful exchange of  `Hello` request and response with empty payloads.

-The server MUST always reply with a corresponding `Hello` response to every `Hello` request.

 ### Export Request and Response

-After `Hello` request and response the client starts sending telemetry data using `Export` requests.
+After establishing the underlying transport the client starts sending telemetry data using `Export` requests.
 The client continuously sends a sequence of `Export` requests to the server and expects to receive a response to each request:

 ![Request-Response](images/otlp-request-response.png)